 Depending upon where you are in the process, you may have done some of the items on this list.
 Skip them.
 Be

 If you’re serious about attending the USNA or any other military academy, buy a few books (or check them out of the library) on the process.
-It’s worth the investment in time and money because if you pursue this dream, you will be investing much more before achieving your goal.
+It’s worth the investment because if you pursue this dream, you will be investing much more of your time and money before you achieve your goal.
 Better to make sure this is the direction you want to go.

 Here are two books to get you started:

 From the perspective of a woman who was accepted and how she accomplished it.
-Down-to earth, personal, definitely not dry, and should give confidence to any teen, male or female, considering a military academy their first choice college.
+Down-to earth, personal, definitely not dry, and should give confidence to any teen, male or female, considering a military academy as their college of choice.

 A general and useful overview of the USNA application and the academy in general